Stefan D. Schwarz: Life with Klinefelter Syndrome

 My original message was sent to him on a Friday and by Sunday night, Mr. Schwarz had gotten back to me expressing his interest in talking with me about a topic that he has great passion and knowledge about.
 As I spoke with him, I realized that not only was Mr. Schwarz a perfect candidate to speak with about Klinefelter syndrome because he was diagnosed with it, but that he was also extremely active in the community in spreading awareness about living as an XXY male.

-“For me it was fluke that I found out,” Mr. Schwarz said.
-“I was having chest pains and went to general physician where he did a complete physical.
+“For me, it was a fluke that I found out,” Mr. Schwarz said.
+“I was having chest pains and went to my general physician where he did a complete physical.
 During the physical, he noticed my testicles were smaller than they should be.
 They did blood work which later showed my testosterone being low.
-Shortly after that he did a karyotype.”
+Shortly after that, he did a karyotype.”

 For Mr. Schwarz, the diagnosis was the missing piece of the puzzle.
 He said that the associated symptoms that accompany Klinefelter syndrome were present throughout his first 25 years of life.
 Specifically, he had some learning disabilities, some behavioral issues, and some elements of developmental delay all throughout his adolescent years at school.
 Currently, much like a large proportion of XXY males, Mr. Schwarz’s treatment consists of testosterone injections which he self-administers.
 He also takes annual visits to an endocrinologist.